mlowijs/proxy-generator/README.md

     }
 }

+// Startup.cs (SimpleInjector example, inject IMyService whereever you need it)
-// ...
+//
+// SimpleInjector handles injecting the concrete MyService into the generated proxy
+// through the RegisterDecorator mechanism container.Register<IMyService, MyService>();

-IProxyGenerator proxyGenerator = new CilProxyGenerator();
+var proxyGenerator = new CilProxyGenerator();
 var proxyType = proxyGenerator.GenerateProxy<IMyService, MyDecorator>();

-// Register the proxy as a decorator in e.g. SimpleInjector container.Register<IMyService, MyService>();
 container.RegisterDecorator(typeof(IMyService), proxyType);

-// Or create an instance of the proxy and use it directly var instance = proxyGenerator.CreateProxy<IMyService, MyDecorator>();
+// ... or create an instance of the proxy directly, if required var proxyGenerator = new CilProxyGenerator();
-instance.MyMethod();
+var myService = proxyGenerator.CreateProxy<IMyService, MyDecorator>(new MyService());
+myService.MyMethod();
 ```